Lima’s Barranco District

 Getting Around Barranco

-Once you’re in Barranco, getting around is easy.
-The district is small and walkable, with most attractions within walking distance of each other.
-However, if you prefer not to walk, here are some transportation options:
+Barranco is compact and walkable, with most attractions within easy reach.
+If you prefer not to walk, consider these transportation options:

 Local Buses

-– Barranco has a well-connected bus system, with routes that can take you to other parts of Lima.
+Barranco has a well-connected bus system, with routes to other parts of Lima.
 Look for buses with “Barranco” signs or ask locals for assistance.

 Taxis

-– Taxis are a convenient mode of transportation in Barranco.
-Make sure to use licensed taxis or ask your accommodation to book a reliable taxi for you.
+Taxis are a convenient mode of transportation in Barranco.
+Use licensed taxis or ask your accommodation to book a reliable taxi for you.

 Biking